penrose/penrose/docker/README.md

 * Enter `make shell-dev` in another terminal and run your desired domain.

-* Navigate to `localhost:3000` in the browser to see the renderer.
+* Navigate to `localhost:3500` in the browser to see the renderer.

+* Edit your files locally, and you'll get auto-reloading as usual!

 ## Developing The System